Exact epidemic dynamics for generally clustered, complex networks: General Theory

 \subsubsection{Global dynamics}

-Recently, a set of dynamics was presented that are a manifestly exact description of the mean behaviour of an \SIR{} epidemic on a configuration-model network~\cite{Ball:2008} (equivalent to a stubby subnet model where all subnets have one node).
-We now re-write this in Dirac notation, so that this approach may be readily combined with the within-subnet dynamics above to define exact global dynamics.
+Recently, a set of dynamics was presented that are a manifestly asymptotically exact description of the mean behaviour of an \SIR{} epidemic on a configuration-model network~\cite{Ball:2008} (equivalent to a stubby subnet model where all subnets have one node).
+The idea behind this construction is that, once numbers of half-links are allocated in the configuration model, then the formation of full links is a Poisson process that can be compounded with the epidemic process.
+Individuals therefore start the epidemic with half links, and the network is constructed at the same time as the epidemic tree, reducing the number of half-links in the system over time.